 - there is an Order of Protection/AVO from the court

-- one spouse is coercing the other to participate
+- one partner is coercing the other to participate

 - there is abuse, addictions, or serious irresponsibility.